kevbite/kevbite.github.io/_posts/2017-02-12-using-multiple-service-fabric-remote-listeners.md

 ## Wiring up the listeners

-We will then need to modify the overridden method `CreateServiceInstanceListeners` to explicitly create two `FabricTransportServiceRemotingListener` and pass in a instance of each of our handlers.
+We will then need to modify the overridden method `CreateServiceInstanceListeners` to explicitly create two `FabricTransportServiceRemotingListener` and pass in an instance of each of our handlers.
 When we use 2 or more listeners we will have to explicitly name each one.
 Service Fabric uses these names to keep track of the listeners so they need to be unique.

 ```csharp
 protected override IEnumerable<ServiceInstanceListener> CreateServiceInstanceListeners()